- 93 - over 99.5 % Effective

 Possible side effects for a small number of users can include:

-A small number of women find the ring uncomfortable.
+A small number of people find the vaginal ring uncomfortable.
 Partners are usually not bothered by the ring during sex.

 Can the vaginal ring cause any serious health problems?